l-omar-chehab/l-omar-chehab.github.io/_posts/2025-01-01-multiviewica.markdown

 poster:
 code: https://github.com/AmbroiseHeurtebise/mvicad
 ---
-Independent Component Anlysis (ICA) is a popular algorithm for learning a representation of data.
+Independent Component Analysis (ICA) is a popular algorithm for learning a representation of data.
 We propose a version that handles data  collected from different contexts, and whose representations differ only by temporal delays or dilations.